Accessibility at Westonbirt Arboretum

 Food and Drink

-• The Westonbirt restaurant and cafe are situated approximately 300m for the Welcome Building.
+• the Westonbirt restaurant and pantry are situated approximately 300m for the Welcome Building.

-• There is level access to the cafe and gently sloped access to the restaurant.
+• there is level access to the pantry and gently sloped access to the restaurant.

-• The restaurant and cafe both have plenty of space for pushchairs.
+• the restaurant and pantry both have plenty of space for pushchairs.

-• The restaurant has a lino floor; while the outdoor cafe floor is level concrete.
+• the restaurant has a lino floor; while the pantry floor is level concrete.

-• Menus are clearly displayed on blackboards, but staff would be happy to relay these to any customers with visual impairments
+• menus are clearly displayed on blackboards, and on handouts but staff would be happy to relay these to any customers with visual impairments.

 Picnic

-• The main picnic area is situated on the Downs, which is a level but uneven expanse of grassland.
+• the main picnic area is situated on The Downs, which is a level but over an uneven expanse of grassland.
 Picnic benches are available in this area.

 Westonbirt Shop

-• The shop floor is flat and parquet.
-There is space to manoeuvre a pushchair or mobility scooter around the shop.
+• the shop floor is flat and parquet.
+There is space to manoeuvre a pushchair around the shop.
+A wheelchair is available in the shop to use on request.

 A mother and her 2 sons look at books in the Westonbirt shop.